 Custom hashtags are a great tool to facilitate conversations with customers.
 Encourage customers to post about your business on social media using your custom hashtag.
 This enables you to engage in discussions with customers, creating connections and building relationships.

 Making your own hashtag can also help build credibility with your business by becoming a trend setter instead of a trend follower.
-Of course it’s important to utilize all types of hashtags in order to broaden the reach of user engagement, however, using your own hashtags lets followers know your business is a modern establishment eager to engage with other users.
+Of course, it’s important to utilize all types of hashtags in order to broaden the reach of user engagement, however, using your own hashtags lets followers know your business is a modern establishment eager to engage with other users.

 The most important aspect of a custom hashtag is the emphasis on your company’s name.
 Branding is important when using custom hashtags.
 The best custom hashtags will incorporate your business name and mention something unique to your brand.
 Your custom hashtag should be relevant and specific to both the image your business displays as well as to your target audience.
 For example, #RoxburyStudios is the custom hashtag for the aptly named Roxbury Studios interior design firm.
 A search for this hashtag reveals only pictures posted by the firm.

 If you’re partnering up with another business or company or part of an event, come up with a hashtag that incorporates both of your businesses or the name of the event.
-If that’s not possible, choose a custom hashtag that’s unique and explanatory so that users what what it refers to.
+If that’s not possible, choose a custom hashtag that’s unique and explanatory so that users know what it refers to.
 For example, Boston Magazine’s Best of Boston event used #BestFest2015 for their hashtag.
 Users instantly knew what the hashtag described and engagement during the event was huge.

 Before you create your custom hashtag, make sure to research it in case another company with a similar name has used it.
 This can be done with a simple Google search or by searching the hashtag in Facebook, Twitter, and Instagram.
 It’s important for your custom hashtag to remain original so that social media posts that use it pertain to your business and not another one as well.
 Since your goal is to push traffic to your profile and increase brand awareness, you want the hashtag to be unique and capture only the posts that use it for the intended purpose.